Join the Connley Caves research team to explore 13,000 years of human experience in the high desert of central Oregon.

 Field sessions are open to graduate and undergraduate students.
 Post-baccalaureate students may register for graduate credit even if they are not yet enrolled in a graduate program.

-Archaeology Field School students will enroll for 8 credits in ANTH 408/508.
-A course fee of $3650, for both in-state and out-of-state students, covers tuition, field transportation, and food.
+Archaeology Field School students will enroll for 8 credits in ANTM 408/508.
+A course fee of $4000, for both in-state and out-of-state students, covers tuition, field transportation, and food.
+Each student will also receive a $250 scholarship through the museum's Aikens Field School Endowment.
 Students that have completed their bachelor's degree may take this course for graduate credit, with the expectation that graduate level effort will be required.
 Most tools and other materials are provided for the course.
-Students are required to bring expendable equipment (including a towel, measuring tape, and level) costing approximately $60.
+Students are required to bring expendable equipment (including a towel, measuring tape, and level) costing approximately $77.50.

-Please send questions to Dennis Jenkins, field school director, at email@example.com.
+Please send questions to Katelyn McDonough at email@example.com.

 Health and accidental insurance is required for all students.